aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 How long will it take to complete a clean yet workable design?
 I'm not just talking about the initial sparks of inspiration, nor limiting this to the pre-implementation phase.
 All follow-up design adjustments should be included as well.

 The answer depends on how strictly you adhere to your definition of REST.
 Those in the pragmatic camp will spend very little time, as they aren't following specific constraints and can simply add whatever they need, as they need it.
 Those in the other two camps will argue that this approach will cause problems later and will invest significant time in thoughtful design.
 But how long does that take?
 Honestly, I don't know.
 I have no evidence that anyone has ever done it 100% cleanly, so there's no one I could ask for better stats beyond my own experiences.
-Another way to put it: "longer than the time available."
+Another way to put it: "longer than the time available".

 At some point, every project resorts to some form of compromise, often by tunneling RPC.
 Has your experience been different?
 And if so, are you prepared to defend your design under the scrutiny of REST purists?